Danny Reece

-Childhood
+Early life

 Danny grew up with 8 siblings—5 brothers and 3 sisters, most of them younger.
+Prior to USC, Reece prepped at Banning High School in Wilmington, California.
 His brothers also played collegiate football, but Danny was the only one who played professionally.
 His father, Lloyd Reece, served on the USS Arizona during the bombing of Pearl Harbor and played professional baseball for the Kansas City Monarchs.
 Lloyd Reece died in October 2004.